 Council tax is to rise in the district, increasing by £4.95 for Band D properties.

-Eastern Daily Press: Christopher Cushing, leader of the Conservative group at North Norfolk District CouncilChristopher Cushing, leader of the Conservative group at North Norfolk District Council (Image: Supplied)
+Eastern Daily Press: Christopher Cushing, leader of the Conservative group at North Norfolk District CouncilChristopher Cushing, leader of the Conservative group at North Norfolk District Council (Image: Conservatives)

 Christoper Cushing, leader of the Conservative opposition group, attacked the budget decisions, arguing there is "no viable strategy" to address a predicted shortfall in finances for future years and said it was a "last-minute scramble" to balance the books.